NoahMit/AlarmClock-PublicRepo/README.md

 <br />

 ## turn_on_room.py
-First the RPI sends IR signals to turn ON the TV and the speakers via the Linux Infrared Remote Control (LIRC) package.
-Then, the RPI will turn ON the PC via the ethernet cable connecting the two computers by using a WakeOnLan command.
+First the RPI sends IR signals to turn **on** the TV and bookshelf speakers via the Linux Infrared Remote Control (LIRC) package and a custom made IR blaster.
+Then, the RPI will turn **on** the PC via an ethernet cable connecting the two computers and the a WakeOnLan command.

 ## turn_off_room.py
-First the RPI sends IR signals to turn OFF the TV and the speakers via the Linux Infrared Remote Control (LIRC) package.
-Then, the RPI will turn OFF the PC via a Linux Samba-Common package command and WIndows' Remote Shut Down.
+First the RPI sends IR signals to turn **off** the TV and bookshelf speakers via the Linux Infrared Remote Control (LIRC) package.
+Then, the RPI will turn **off** the PC via a Linux Samba-Common package command and Windows' Remote Shut Down.

 ## Alarm.py
 <ins>**DATA ATTRIBUTES**</ins>